 After due process of appraisal, the University of Liverpool Library’s Special Collections & Archives (SC&A) accepts as a gift material which fulfils the criteria outlined in the SC&A Collection Development & Management Policy.

-The Special Collections & Archives Manager, in consultation with the Deputy Director, Libraries, Museums & Galleries, shall exercise the discretion to accept or reject on behalf of the University gifts of materials, based on these criteria.
+The Head of Special Collections & Archives, in consultation with the Deputy Director, Libraries, Museums & Galleries, shall exercise the discretion to accept or reject on behalf of the University gifts of materials, based on these criteria.

 Materials received as gifts become the outright property of the University of Liverpool to be preserved in the University Library’s Special Collections & Archives.